Who Owns WhatsApp and Why You Should Be Using It

 In February 2014, Facebook bought the company for $19 billion, the largest buy Facebook had to date.
 By 2015, WhatsApp doubled in numbers and boasted 800 million users.
 Then, in February 2016, WhatsApp made it to 1 billion users.

 Later on in 2018, WhatsApp created WhatsApp Business for small business owners.
-That very same year, Koum announced he was leaving due to concerns about Facebook and their control over the app.
+That very same year, Koum announced he was leaving due to concerns about Facebook and its control over the app.

 WhatsApp Now